LegendarySlayer/Capg_ML/README.md

 ## 📌 Overview

-This repository contains my hands-on practice and implementation work completed during my **Capgemini Machine Learning training program**.
+This repository contains my hands-on implementation work completed during my **Capgemini Machine Learning training**.
-It demonstrates my understanding of core data preprocessing and machine learning concepts through practical coding in Python.
+It demonstrates practical understanding of data preprocessing techniques and core machine learning workflow used in real-world projects.

-The goal of this repository is to showcase my ability to work with real-world datasets and apply essential ML preprocessing techniques required in industry workflows.
+The focus of this repository is on preparing raw data for machine learning models using industry-standard Python libraries.

 ---